toddledev/documentation/docs/09-components/01-overview/index.md

 - [Contexts](/contexts/overview): Communication with ancestors and descendants without intermediaries

 ## Data encapsulation
-Components in toddle encapsulate their data, meaning that variables, APIs, and other internal aspects of one component are not accessible by other components.
+Components in Nordcraft encapsulate their data, meaning that variables, APIs, and other internal aspects of one component are not accessible by other components.
 At first, this isolation may seem limiting, but it's an essential design principle that helps maintain order as your application grows in complexity.

 This encapsulation ensures that components:
 - Have clear boundaries and responsibilities